Local Plan Monitoring and Evidence

-Under this section of the web site you can find the most up to date evidence which is currently being gathered to inform the preparation of the Local Development Framework and more specifically, the Development Management and Delivery DPD.
+Under this section of the web site you can find the most up to date evidence which is currently being gathered to inform the preparation of the Development Plan.

 Strategic Housing Land Availability Assessment (SHLAA) is a key component of the evidence base to support the delivery of land for housing.
 The requirement for SHLAA is set out in Planning Policy Statement 3: Housing (external link, opens in new window).
 The primary role of the assessment is to identify sites with potential for housing, assess their housing potential and assess when they are likely to be developed.
 SHLAA should be updated as an integral part of the AMR process.

 The report of the Devon Gypsy and Traveller Housing Needs Assessment carried out in 2006 by the University of Plymouth on behalf of the Devon local authorities was published in January 2007.
 It was prepared in response to the Housing Act 2004 which requires local authorities to assess the accommodation needs of the gypsies and travellers as well as those of settled people.

 In the light of that requirement and the need for a robust and effective housing delivery framework in the forthcoming DPD, we have commissioned work to look in greater depth at the policy contexts, management options and financial considerations that apply to housing delivery, particularly affordable housing, in the National Park.
 This study is currently being carried out and a report will be published early in 2011.

 The Landscape Character Assessment (LCA) for Dartmoor National Park forms part of a wider programme of LCA work being undertaken on a Devon-wide scale.
 It is designed to help guide strategic planning and development management decisions and provide guidelines for the conservation and enhancement of Devon's special landscape qualities.